Cam Kashani

-Cameron Kashani also known as Cam Kashani is an Iranian-American entrepreneur, coach, speaker, and advisor.
-She works as a Global Speaker and an executive transformational coach, focused on women, "Awakening their Divine Feminine Leader", and previously the co-founder of Coloft, the first coworking space in Los Angeles.
+Cameron Kashani, also known as Cam Kashani, is an Iranian-American entrepreneur, coach, speaker, and advisor.

-Early life and education
+She is known as "The Spiritual Surgeon", guiding women to heal their wounds and embody their power.
+Her company is called Divinus LVX, which translates to Divine Light.

+In 2010, she co-founded Coloft, Los Angeles' first coworking space designed specifically for technology startups and entrepreneurs.

+She is also the host of podcast called The Cam Kashani Show.

+She has been featured in Delta SKY Magazine, Entrepreneur, Forbes, LA Magazine and The Los Angeles Times.

+Biography

-Kashani was born July 12, 1981 in Tehran, Iran.
+She was born July 12, 1981, in Tehran, Iran.
 She received a bachelor's degree in marketing and entrepreneurship from California State University-Northridge, and received an MBA in Entrepreneurship and Marketing from Loyola Marymount University.

 She is also certified in Advanced Spiritual Psychology from the University of Santa Monica.

-Career

-Cam Kashani has her Doctorate in Spiritual Studies and helps women connect to and lead from their Divine Feminine.
+She completed her Doctorate in Spiritual Studies.

 Previously, Kashani co-founded MedMinister.com, a web-based document delivery portal.
-This was Kashani’s first startup.
+This was Kashani's first startup.

-Kashani was the co-founder of Coloft, one of LA's first coworking spaces.
+She was the co-founder of Coloft, one of LA's first coworking spaces.
 Coloft focused on technology, startups and entrepreneurs, whose alumni include Uber LA, Instacart, Fullscreen, Ziprecruiter.

 Kashani was the cofounder of COACCEL: The Human Accelerator, a leadership development program specializing in females.

 Kashani is a speaker with the US State Department in a program to prevent terrorism called IIP.
 She has spoken globally on topics including entrepreneurism, technology, and women's issues.

+She is also a speaker with Women of MENA in Tech Conference.
+In the summer, she participated in a panel hosted by PWIT, marking the first time she addressed a predominantly Persian female audience.

-Kashani is a Special Advisor of Innovation and Entrepreneurship to the US Ambassador to Kuwait and the US Embassy in Kuwait.
-She is on the Innovation Council for SoCal FWD.us, and Advisor for the Bixel Exchange.
+Kashani was a Special Advisor of Innovation and Entrepreneurship to the US Ambassador to Kuwait and the US Embassy in Kuwait.
+She was on the Innovation Council for SoCal FWD.us, and Advisor for the Bixel Exchange.
+She is a contributing writer for Forbes.

+Her latest venture, Divinus LVX—Latin for “Divine Light”.

+Personal life

+Kashani is married and mother to twin boys.